awoldemichael/Rwanda/high-level-msgs.md

 * The NW corner seems higher than the rest of the country.
 Is this due to simply livelihood differences, or are there inherent geographic characteristics that can exlpain this disparity?

-* We built regression models to test these ideas.
+* We build statistical models to test these ideas.
   * **geography**: NW, altitude (connectivity/accessibility?)
   * **wealth and human capital**: wealth, education, intergenerational poverty / health of mother
   * **WASH**: diarrhea bad, basic WASH needs met in 2014 for more people (?)